-- 5.3.2 The Monitoring Survey for the reporting month was conducted on 15th and 30th August 2006.
-Site clearance works were advancing eastward and southward, and some earth works had been being conducted at the northern part of the new golf course site (areas closer to and within the existing golf course).
-There were also a haul road and pathways beyond the works fronts to facilitate the land surveying works and the EM&A sampling on environmental parameters such as water quality and air quality by ET personnel. - 5.3.3 Although the surveyed streams have not been previously affected by developments or pollution sources, they are relatively small.
-Water depth was less than 0.3m in most of the stream reaches even during wet season.
-Currently (still within dry season) these streams had very small surface flow or even had no surface flow for most of the length. - 5.3.4 Stream A is located within the Project Area.
+- even during wet season.
+Currently (still within dry season) these streams had very small surface flow or even had no surface flow for most of the length. - 5.3.5 Stream A is located within the Project Area.
 Its main stream section (downstream to the confluence of two tributaries) would be protected by stream buffer zone (Figure 3.3).
 Stream A was heavily silted with sediments from eroded hillsides all year round, particularly at the main stream section.
-The stream had low flow. - 5.3.5 Stream B is located within the Project Area.
+The stream had low flow. - 5.3.6 Stream B is located within the Project Area.
 It had clear flow (with little sediment in the stream beds) of moderate volume during the wet season.
 This stream also has two main tributaries, B1 and B2.
 The full length of Stream B (two tributaries and the main stream) would all be protected by buffer zone (Figure 3.3).
-Stream B also contains a long estuarine section of muddy sandy substrate. - 5.3.6 Stream C is located within the Project Area.
+Stream B also contains a long estuarine section of muddy sandy substrate. - 5.3.7 Stream C is located within the Project Area.
 This stream also has two main tributaries.
 It has had low but clear flow.
 In contrast to Stream B, Stream C drains to a sandy beach at Kau Chung Wan, and therefore lacks a clear estuarine zone.
-The full length of Stream C (two tributaries and the main stream) would all be protected by buffer zone (Figure 3.3) - 5.3.7 Stream D is located outside the Project Area but within the Assessment Area and is the main stream draining the west side of the Assessment Area.
+The full length of Stream C (two tributaries and the main stream) would all be protected by buffer zone (Figure 3.3) - 5.3.8 Stream D is located outside the Project Area but within the Assessment Area and is the main stream draining the west side of the Assessment Area.
 It had clear water and moderate flow levels.
 Stream D is the only stream with deeper water depth among the four streams (water depth over 0.3 m in some of the stream reaches).
-As Stream D is outside the construction area, buffer zone would not be needed for this stream. - 5.3.8 In the June 2006 monitoring survey, the main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end, and its conditions remained similar in the present monitoring survey (see Photo Plate 5.3-1).
-Remedial works were yet to be implemented to clear the rubbles and restore the channel. - 5.3.9 A Variation of Environmental Permit was issued to the Contractor for facilitating the construction of haul road through the stream buffer zone during wet season.
-The haul road has progressed from Stream A and advanced, crossed Tributary B2 at its upstream section (see Photo Plate 5.3-1) and reached the edge of the buffer zone for Tributary B1.
-Although with the

-- crossing at its upstream section, the flow at Tributary B2 still maintained (see Photo Plate 5.3-1). - 5.3.10 Water levels in the 4 streams were much higher than in previous monitoring surveys during dry season.
+As Stream D is outside the construction area, buffer zone would not be needed for this stream. - 5.3.9 Aquatic fauna communities were checked during the monitoring survey.
+Atyid shrimp Caridina trifasciata were found in Stream B, Stream C & Stream D during the present monitoring survey (Annex E Photo Plate 5.3-1).
+The recent rainfall had significantly increased the flow in the streams, but the advance of works fronts also increased the sediment inside the streams, especially in Stream C. It was observed that the water in Stream C was not clear but with a certain degree of turbulence.
+Water quality results for Stream C in this month had also recorded some incompliance.
+But Atyid shrimp Caridina trifasciata was still recorded in Stream C in the present survey. - 5.3.10 Water levels in the 4 streams were much higher than in previous monitoring surveys during dry season.
 For the two tributaries in Stream B, the flow in B2 tributary was similar and flow in B1 tributary was also observed at its lower reach.
 The majority of Stream C had been found dry in previous monitoring surveys, but in the present survey surface flow was present in even upstream section.
 Stream D had surface flow even at the most upper reach.
 Photos of Streams A to D were shown in Photo Plate 5.3-1 (Annex E). - 5.3.11 The habitats and vegetation generally remained intact within a large potion of the project site (beyond the works fronts), within the major of stream buffer zone and outside the project area.
-No earthwork, human disturbance or fire disturbance was observed beyond the works fronts other than the historical erosion of hillsides and the access paths to the project site. - 5.3.12 Aquatic fauna communities were checked during the monitoring survey.
-Atyid shrimp Caridina trifasciata were found in Stream B, Stream C & Stream D during the present monitoring survey (Annex E Photo Plate 5.3-1). - 5.3.13 The demarcation of the stream buffer zone had been fully established at Stream A main stream and Tributary B2 of Stream B at the time of the monitoring survey.
-Except at the temporary access bridges at Stream A and Stream B, riparian vegetation within the buffer zone was not disturbed by construction works.
-The construction works fronts had reached Tributary B1.
-It is anticipated that the establishment of all stream buffer zone demarcation will be finished before the works fronts reach Stream C. Signs were put on the plastic net which demarcated the buffer zone boundary to prevent workers from entering.
+No earthwork, human disturbance or fire disturbance was observed beyond the works fronts other than the historical erosion of hillsides and the access paths to the project site.